shadabtanjeed/wearipedia-project-assesment/Task 2/readme.md

 Knows Issues:
 - For some reason heart rate zone has same data through out the monnth.
 This is not a problem in data ingestion, rather it is a created due to the manipulation done on synthetically generated data.
+- In the front end, there are some design fix required, but since having a working front end was the priority, it has been skipped for now.

 To run: